BojanSof/blog/_posts/2025-06-20-WatchFaceReverseEngineering.md

 The GUI provides block info editor on the left side, with graphical preview and editor on the right side, which allows to move, scale and rotate the blocks.
 It allows to easily load and save watch face files.
 There are also tools to create preview of the watch face by utilizing the `Tools -> Create Preview` functionality, or save all image assets in a given folder, by using `Tools -> Save all images`.

+> The source code for the GUI and how to run it is available on [GitHub](https://github.com/BojanSof/sma-wf-editor).
+{: .prompt-info }

 ## Conclusion